thefrontside/microstates/README.md

 It creates lockin that is detremental to businesses that use these frameworks and developers who are forced to make career altering decisions before they fully understand their choices.

 We don't expect everyone to agree that Microstates is the right solution, but we would like to start the conversation about what a shared primitive for state management in JavaScript might look like.
-Microstates is our proposed solution.
+Microstates is our proposal.

 In many ways, Microstates is a beginning.
 We hope you'll join us for the ride and help us create a future where building stateful applications in JavaScript is much easier than it is today.